 Mitigating AI Risks: Governance Best Practices for Microsoft 365 Copilot

 NOTE: this article is based information from a session about AI risk and governance recommendations by Gravity Union team members Jas Shukla and Jeff Dunbar.
-To see them present this session live, join us at the AI Community Days Conference in Vancouver, BC on October 11!
+To see them present this session, check out the webinar recording on the Gravity Union YT channel!

 The integration of AI into business processes has brought significant advancements, but it also introduces a range of risks that organizations must address.
 According to research by Microsoft: